retaildevcrews/ngsa/docs/EngineeringPractices.md

 ## Documentation

+### Project Documentation Structure

-In this repo documentation will be co-located with the related source.
-Additionally, we will have a main readme with project overview, Table of Contents (ToC), and a Getting Started section.
-Documentation that spans the scope of the solution will be located in the [[root]/docs](/docs) folder.
+- Root readme will have a project overview, Table of Contents (ToC), and a Getting Started section.
+- Each top-level component or project folder should have a README for it scope
+- High-level documentation (e.g., solution architecture) should be stored in the [/docs](https://github.com/retaildevcrews/ngsa/tree/main/docs) folder

 ### Markdown (MD) Files